Brad Poznanski, Vice President for Enrollment

 Why you should attendLearn how one small private liberal arts college adapted its curriculum to prepare students for future jobs (yet unknown) and expanded its revenue portfolio to remain fiscally sustainable.

 Any good enrollment portfolio has multiple revenue streams to protect against an unforeseen downturn in one market.
 Colleges and universities are looking overseas to add or enhance their revenue streams.
 KC has international cooperation programs in Vietnam and China dating back as early as 2000.
-We will share our history and provide background and current structure of our international cooperation agreements, as well as our future plans for collaborations in Asia and beyond.
+We will share our history and provide background and current structure of our international cooperation agreements, as well as our future plans for collaborations in Asia and beyond and lessons learned through the pandemic.

 Mark has 30 years’ experience in public and private not-for-profit higher education, 25 of those years in management positions across a variety of technical and functional units.
 Mark is the Vice President for Enrollment Management and Student Development and is currently celebrating his sixth year at Keuka College in Keuka Park, NY.
 Mark enjoys spending time with his wife Louise, two children and his grandson Christopher.
 One of his favorite pastimes is boating on Keuka Lake.